terry-so/Fine-Graine-Dog-Breed-Classifier/README.md

 * **Model:** Uses a Vision Transformer (ViT) fine-tuned for this task, achieving about 94% accuracy.
 * **Web App Architecture:** The project is a web app with two parts: a FastAPI backend for the model and a Streamlit frontend for the user interface.
 * **Hyperparameter Tuning:** Used Weights & Biases (W&B) to automatically test different learning rates and find the best one.
 * **Deployment:** The backend is packaged with Docker and hosted on Hugging Face Spaces.
 The frontend is hosted on Streamlit Community Cloud.
+[TBD]
 * **User Interface:** The Streamlit app lets you upload an image to get a prediction and a confidence score.
+[TBD]

 ---